2021 Definitive Guide To Property Tax Lien

 Pros of Buying a Property Tax Lien

-The fact that the Liens are first in line for repayment, even before mortgages make it a very attractive investment.
+The Liens are first in line for repayment, even before mortgages make it a desirable investment.

 The interest rate is higher than a Fixed Deposit Rate.